Royal Alexandra Theatre: History

 Royal Alexandra Theatre in 1930.
 Normally a legitimate theatre, on this occasion the Royal Alex was showing a talking picture, then still quite a novelty.

-The local rivalry with the Princess Theatre ended on the night of May 7, 1915, when a fire gutted that theatre, leaving the Royal Alex as Toronto's only first-class, legitimate playhouse.
-By coincidence, on that same evening, the British liner sank in the Irish Sea after being struck by a torpedo.
-One of those killed in the disaster was Syndicate partner and creative head Charles Frohman.

 Over the 1940s and '50s, the Royal Alex declined - as did so many regional theatres, unable to compete with cinema, radio and television - into hard times.
 The neighbourhood surrounding the theatre also went into decline, becoming dominated by railway marshalling yards, warehouses and light industry that had moved to the area following the Great Toronto Fire of 1904.
 In 1962, after a decade of money-losing operation, the trustees of the Mulock estate (Cawthra Mulock died during the Spanish flu pandemic in 1918) put the theatre up for sale.
 The theatre was to have been demolished for a parking lot.
 The property was purchased by Ed Mirvish in 1963, owner of the Toronto discount shop Honest Ed's for the sum of $250,000.
 Mirvish said at the time that he knew nothing about theatre—had never even been inside a theatre—but knew a bargain when he saw one.

 As a condition of the sale, Ed Mirvish pledged to continue operating the Royal Alex as a legitimate theatre for at least five years.
 If, at the end of that time, he was unwilling to continue, he was then permitted to demolish the building and use the site for other purposes.
 Mirvish closed the theatre for one year - the longest it had ever been dark - for renovation and restoration.
-The Royal Alex re-opened in September, 1963, with the comedy "Never Too Late", starring William Bendix and produced by Ed Mirvish.
+The Royal Alex re-opened in September 1963, with the comedy "Never Too Late", starring William Bendix and produced by Ed Mirvish.